Interceptors

 Manipulating the interceptor queue

 The queue of interceptors remaining to execute is held in the context map.
 This means that an interceptor can enqueue other interceptors to be executed.
-In fact, this is exactly how routing works, the router is an interceptor that matches requests and enqueues the desired interceptors when a specific route is identified.
+In fact, this is exactly how routing works, the router is an interceptor that matches information from incoming requests to specific routes, then enqueues interceptors for that specific route.

 Use